plus8/hotspot/INSTALL.md

 To start off with I just did a fresh install of (bullseye) with desktop.
+I build this for a Pi Zero-W but 'm writing this install as I test it on a 2b and it seems to work just fine, with the benefit of potentially being able to route the date from one net to another too (have yet to figure that out but that's next ;)).

 Before you start connect the pi to whatever your home wifi is if that's available.
 It will revert to these settings automatically when the AP is disabled and they're easier to set up before.
 You can also put several